Question: What are motion zones and how can I use them to enhance my Ring Video Doorbell 2's motion detection

 - Motion Scheduling: The motion scheduling control will allow you to schedule brief interruptions in alerts (though not motion detection) triggered by a regular occurrence.
 For example, if you know your garbage always gets picked up between 7:30 and 7:45 AM on Tuesdays, you can schedule your motion detection to turn off during that time.

 - Important: During the time that motion alerts are disabled due to motion scheduling, you can’t turn on motion alerts manually without canceling the motion schedule.

 - Smart Alerts: Smart Alerts allow you to tweak the number of motion alerts you receive.

 - Optimizing motion detection: Motion detection can sometimes trigger false alerts because of large heat sources such as cars, the rising or setting sun or reflections off a shiny object.
 To reduce the number of false alerts, you need to look at your motion zone the way your Ring does.
-That might mean removing shiny objects or angling the Ring itself to avoid the sun.
+That might mean removing shiny objects or angling the Ring itself to avoid the sun or using a wedge kit to angle the camera away from the street.

 - Mounting your Ring device at the correct height: Your Ring device has a very broad field of view.
 It is not necessary to mount the Ring at eye height in order to catch faces.
 Your motion detection system, on the other hand has a much narrower field of view.
 Ideally, you should mount the ring about 48 inches from the ground.
 If you're still having trouble detecting people walking up to your door, you can try a wedge kit to angle your camera down.